Aranguri/nn_as_memory/long_term/readme.md

 This is clearly an incorrect approach.
 For instance, "Clearly, it is a cat" and "It is a cat" would be very different in this similarity measure, but they shouldn't.
 However, it could work as a baseline.

+### Initialization
 The only decision we can make here is how we initialize the representations for the words (ie the word embeddings.)
 If we don't train the embeddings, a random initialization gives almost the same performance as initializing it with the GloVe word embeddings.
 The performance is slightly above chance (performance: 13.0% - 13.5%. chance: 12.5%).
 It seems weird to me that GloVe doesn't add any improvement over random vectors.
 This could be because GloVe isn't correctly working.
+It holds with value 12.3%

+### training

 ## Thought
 It could make sense to continue with a simpler task.

 Lesson: from now on, try to be more organized in this notes and the code I write.
 Not that much, though.